What Are Soft Contact Lenses?

 Do I need To Soak My Daily Contact Lenses?

 Contact lens solution isn’t just for storing lenses.
 It is also vital to soak your lenses before use.
 Soaking your lenses for at least two hours will ensure they are fresh and any potentially harmful bacteria have been cleaned away.
 While all our lenses are stored in sterile containers and solution, the contact lens solution contains additional antibacterial properties to help your eyes stay feeling fresh and healthy.

-Do Daily Contacts Come In Colors?
+Do Daily Contacts Come In Colours?

 Here at Coloured Contacts, we stock both natural and costume styles in daily varieties.
 To see our full range of daily designs click here.
 We also offer daily 10 packs which you can read more information about here.
-These are perfect for changing your natural eye color without the hassle of cleaning and storing your lenses after use.
+These are perfect for changing your natural eye colour without the hassle of cleaning and storing your lenses after use.
 All our daily contact lenses can be disposed of in your normal household waste.

 Some of our daily designs also come in 30 day or 90 day varieties so purchasing the daily style can be a perfect way to test out if the style is right for you before you commit to a longer duration lens.

-Can You Get Colored Contacts For Prescription?
+Can You Get Coloured Contacts For Prescription?